pkic/pqccm/_index.md

 ## Keyfactor
 **SignServer**

-SignServer performs server side signing and is capable of Post-Quantum signatures on CMS (RFC5662) messages.
-Available as open source software from [SignServer Community v5.9.1](https://doc.primekey.com/signserver/signserver-release-information/signserver-release-notes/signserver-community-5-9-1-release-notes).
+SignServer performs server side signing and is capable of Post-Quantum signatures on CMS (RFC5662) messages as well as plain signatures.
+SPHINCS+ and Dilithium are supported from [SignServer 6.0](https://www.keyfactor.com/press-releases/keyfactor-makes-quantum-leap-with-post-quantum-pki-and-signing-capabilities/).
-Dilithium is on the roadmap for Q1 2023.

 **EJBCA**

 EJBCA PKI software can create CAs and issue X.509 certificates signed using Post-Quantum algorithms.
-Available for private test, with public test availability scheduled for Q1 2023.
+Available as open source software and containers with support for Dilithium and Falcon from [EJBCA 8.0](https://www.keyfactor.com/press-releases/keyfactor-makes-quantum-leap-with-post-quantum-pki-and-signing-capabilities/).

 ## Fortanix